microsoft/app-camp/docs/aad/ExtendTeamsApp.md

 #### Step 2: Update the Teams client library references
 You'll need to update your Teams JS client library package to `@microsoft/teams-js@2.0.0` (or higher).

-You can skip this step as we are using version `2.0.0` of the library.
+You can skip this step in this lab,as we are using version `2.0.0` of the library in our existing core applicaton.

 > This is already done for you in appcamp, if you check the CDN import statements in appcamp's core project you will see it references version `2.0.0`.
 ```javascript